Larry Craig scandal: The scandal breaks

-Responses to the arrest

-Craig told the public that the officer misconstrued his actions, that he was not involved in any inappropriate conduct, and had failed to seek legal counsel: "In hindsight, I should not have pled guilty.
-I was trying to handle this matter myself quickly and expeditiously."
-In an August 28, 2007, press conference in Boise, Idaho, Craig said:
+At an August 28, 2007, press conference in Boise, Idaho, Craig said:

-I am not gay.
-I never have been gay....
+I did nothing wrong at the Minneapolis airport.
+I regret my decision to plead guilty and the sadness that decision has brought to my wife, family, friends, staff and fellow Idahoans.
+For that I apologize.

 In June, I overreacted and made a poor decision.
-I chose to plead guilty to a lesser charge in hopes of making it go away....
-Please let me apologize to my family, friends, and staff, and fellow Idahoans for the cloud placed over Idaho.
-I did nothing wrong at the Minneapolis airport.
-I did nothing wrong, and I regret the decision to plead guilty and the sadness that decision has brought on my wife, on my family, friends, staff, and fellow Idahoans.

-Craig's arrest provoked a small flurry of attention to that earlier scandal, and it was suggested that Craig had absorbed a lesson from it: "sexual misconduct—or even the mere perception that one is gay—could ruin a man's reputation.
-But steadfast, straight-in-the-eye denial just might get him off the hook."
+While I was not involved in any inappropriate conduct at the Minneapolis airport or anywhere else, I chose to plead guilty to a lesser charge in the hope of making it go away.
+I did not seek any counsel, either from an attorney, staff, friends or family.
+That was a mistake, and I deeply regret it.
+Because of that, I have now retained counsel and I am asking my counsel to review this matter and to advise me on how to proceed.

 Craig claimed that his state of mind was troubled at the time of the guilty plea because he and his family "[had] been relentlessly and viciously harassed" by the Idaho Statesman in the course of its investigation into allegations of Craig's homosexuality.
 On August 30, the Statesman called for Craig's resignation.
 In response to questions about the arrest, the Minneapolis–St. Paul Airport Police Department released an audiotape of Craig's interview with Sergeant Dave Karsnia, the arresting officer.
 In that interview, Craig denied wrongdoing and claimed that he was a victim of entrapment.

+The Craig scandal became a major national news story.